Codefend/core/README.md

 #### npx

-In case you want to execute it directly and dont want to install it:
+In case you want to execute it directly without installing it on your machine:

 ```bash
 npx codefend -i  //generates .codefendrc.json
 npx codefend -o  //obfuscates your whole project inside a new directory: 'codefend-output'
 ```

+## Commands

 ```bash
 Usage: codefend [options]